Character sheaves on unipotent groups in positive characteristic: foundations: Idempotents in monoidal categories

 \subsection{Closed idempotents via adjoint functors}

-Among the most prominent examples of monoidal categories are the categories of endofunctors.
-Specifically, if $\cC$ is a (small) category, the category $\End(\cC)$ of functors $\cC\rar{}\cC$ is a strictly associative and strictly unital monoidal category with respect to composition of functors.
-Closed idempotents in this category were studied, under the name \emph{idempotent monads}, in a number of earlier works, among which we mention \cite{adams,dfh1,dfh2}.
+If $\cC$ is a (small) category, the category $\End(\cC)$ of functors $\cC\rar{}\cC$ is a strictly associative and strictly unital monoidal category with respect to composition of functors.
+Closed idempotents in this category were studied, under the name of \emph{idempotent monads}, in a number of earlier works, among which we mention \cite{adams,dfh1,dfh2}.
 In this subsection we summarize the basic facts relating idempotent monads to the notions of adjoint functors and reflective subcategories, mostly following \cite[\S4.1]{categories-sheaves} (the term ``projector'' is used in \emph{loc.~cit.} in place of ``idempotent monad'').

 \mbr

 Let us first recall the following \begin{defin} A subcategory $\cD$ of a category $\cC$ is said to be \emph{reflective} if the inclusion functor $\cD\into\cC$ admits a left adjoint. \end{defin}